Vegan Collard Greens in white bowl with gold fork

 • In a large pot, saute minced garlic and diced onions in olive oil until fragrant over medium-low heat.

-½ heaping cup white onions, 1 tbsp olive oil, 2 tsp minced garlic
+½ heaping cup white onion, 1 tbsp olive oil, 2 tsp minced garlic

 • Stir in the collard greens along with the vegetable broth and bring to a low boil.